remult/remult/docs/guide/15-Running-the-Development-Environment.md

 ## A little more information
-* the task `npm:dev-node` build the code that will run on the NodeJS server and runs it.
+* the task `npm:dev-node` builds the code that will run on the NodeJS server and runs it.

   Whenever a code file changes, it'll automatically rebuild the project and restart it.